dharhar/shape/README.md

 # shape
-enigma shape adapted for qsub and slurm clusters
+enigma shape adapted for GridEngine and Slurm clusters

 **setup:**

 In the 3 main scripts, there is a line saying "Change this to your enigma directory".
 Do that.
+You could also use the Ansible role in the MRI repo.

-To enable the 3d renderer, make sure the index.html file in the viewer directory is being served by a webserver, and make sure that directory is writable by whoever will be using it.
+To enable the 3d renderer, make sure the "viewer" directory is being served by a webserver.
+Make sure the files directory is writable by whoever will be using it.
+If you're using a URL other than hostname.org/shape, edit the filePath variable in "loader.js"

 **shape processor usage:**